-Is Certification a requirement of GDPR?
+Is Certification a requirement of the GDPR?

-No. Certification under GDPR is not a requirement or obligation for data controllers or data processers and is a voluntary process.
+No. Certification under the GDPR is not a requirement or obligation for controllers or processers and is a voluntary process.
 However, an organisation seeking to demonstrate its compliance measures may use certification as a means to achieve that.